New Results on Nyldon Words and Nyldon-like Sets: Introduction

 Lyndon words form a Hall set, with the ordering given by the standard lexicographical ordering.
 If we instead use the reverse lexicographical ordering to construct a Hall set, we arrive at Nyldon words, showing that these words arise in a quite natural way.
 As Lyndon introduced his namesake words with the intention of giving bases of free Lie algebras, Nyldon words could also shed light into this area, since they form a Hall set as well.

 In this paper, we resolve several questions posed by Charlier, Philibert, and Stipulanti in \cite{nyldon}.
 In Section 3, we present the algorithm of Melan\c{c}on, which originates in Hall set theory but is arrived at naturally by considering certain factorizations of the free monoid.
-Specifically, we define a new kind of factorization of the free monoid called a Nyldon-like set, which turns out to be a type of Hall set.
+Specifically, we define a new kind of factorization of the free monoid called a Nyldon-like set.
+Our definition is a recursive method of generating such sets, and as Nyldon-like sets are shown to be Hall sets, our method is a novel way to generate examples of Hall sets.
 We demonstrate the power of Melan\c{c}on's algorithm in elucidating certain properties of Nyldon words, Nyldon-like sets, and Hall sets in Section 4.
 In Section 5, we show that the factorization algorithm conceived in \cite{nyldon} is faster than previously thought.
 In Section 6, we compute how long the right Lazard procedure takes to generate all the Nyldon words over a given alphabet up to a given length.
 Finally, in Section 7, we prove a property of Lyndon words using only the recursive definition, answering a question of Charlier et al.\ in \cite{nyldon}.